anjilinux/project-eks-wordpress-service-account/README.md

 Next thing you have to do is to make sure you have CLI access to your AWS account using this user.
 You can obtain CLI credentials using IAM web console.

-Next, create profile that will be used with kubectl commands.
-You can create profile in your $HOME/.aws/config file.
-It can looks like the one below.
+Next, edit $HOME/.aws/config by adding profile that will be used with kubectl commands.It can looks like the one below:

 ```
 [default]